MohamedRoshdy2021/todo-list/README.md

 To run the project, execute the following command:

-open index.html file using live server extension
+run this command  npm run start file using live server extension

-### Run tests

-coming soon!

-### Deployment

-coming soon!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>